 Such findings, which were released online but not clinician-reviewed, were much better than self-reported fever in forecasting a successful COVID-19 diagnosis, scientists at King’s College London said.

-The app, which the experts claim could help slow down the epidemic and recognize people at risk of contracting COVID-19 more easily, can be accessed from the covid.joinzoe.com.
+The experts claim the app could help slow down the epidemic and recognize people at risk of contracting COVID-19 more easily, accessed from covid.joinzoe.com.

-When enough users are interested in reporting their symptoms, the scientists said, the software might offer highly useful knowledge for healthcare services as well.
+When enough users are interested in reporting their symptoms, the scientists said, the software might offer beneficial knowledge for healthcare services.

 “This app-based study is a way to find out where the COVID-19 hot spots are, new symptoms to look out for, and might be used as a planning tool to target quarantines, send ventilators and provide real-time data to plan for future outbreaks,” Andrew Chan, a co- professor at Harvard Medical School in the U.S. said.

-1.5 million app users registered one or more symptoms via the app between March 24 and March 29, 26 per cent.
+1.5 million app users registered one or more symptoms between March 24 and March 29, 26 percent.
 Of these, 1,702 were also confirmed to have been tested for COVID-19, with 579 positive and 1,123 negatives.
-Using all the collected data, the research team built a statistical model to determine the mixture of symptoms-ranging from loss of smell and taste, to cough, temperature, tiredness, diarrhoea, stomach pain was most effective in predicting COVID-19 infection.
+Using all the collected data, the research team built a statistical model to determine the mixture of symptoms ranging from loss of smell and taste to cough, temperature, tiredness, diarrhea, stomach pain was most effective in predicting COVID-19 infection.